 The Museum is located at 48 Wall Street, on the corner of William Street, in New York City.
 It is open Tuesday - Saturday, from 10 am - 4 pm.
-Admission is $8 for adults, $5 for students/seniors and free for members and kids 6 and under.
+Admission is $8 for adults, $5 for students/seniors (students with ID free through Labor Day) and free for members and kids 6 and under.
 Please click here for upcoming closings.

 Free Saturdays: Admission to the Museum will be free for all visitors on Saturdays through 2014.

 Wondering what to expect when you visit?
 Take a look at images of the Museum’s historic home and exhibition highlights with our online photo tour.

 Financial education is at the heart of the Museum’s mission.
 For more than 20 years, educators from around the country have been bringing students to the Museum to help them understand how finance impacts their daily lives.
 The Museum offers a variety of programs, including classes, the Museum Finance Academy and a P-Credit course taught by trained Museum educators and market professionals.
 Public guided tours may also be available.

 The Museum offers a robust calendar of speakers on financial topics of public interest.
 Prominent speakers from across the financial industry participate in these lectures, seminars and panels.
 Subject matter ranges from discussions of current financial practices to observations on significant events and individuals in America’s financial history.

 Have a question about the Museum or financial history trivia?
 Visit our Frequently Asked Questions page for answers.